 20. Professor

-Depending on the level of ACOTE-accredited occupational therapy program you wish to teach in, you may need a terminal academic degree (the highest degree awarded in a field) to be hired as a professor.
-For OT, this likely means earning your Doctor of Philosophy (PhD); however, in some institutions, the OTD (which is the terminal degree for practice) may be appropriate for clinical-track faculty positions.
-A Doctor of Education (EdD), Doctor of Science (DSc or ScD), or Doctor of Health Science (DHSc) can also prepare you for a career as a professor.4
+Depending on the level of ACOTE-accredited occupational therapy program you wish to teach in, you may need a terminal academic degree, the highest degree awarded in a field, to be hired as a professor.
+For OT, this likely means earning your Doctor of Philosophy (PhD); however, in some institutions, the OTD, the terminal degree for practice, may be appropriate for clinical-track non-clinical OT jobs like faculty.
+A Doctor of Education (EdD) can also prepare you for a career as a professor.

 21. Mentor

-As a mentor, you can advise students during their clinical rotations and help new OT practitioners in their first months and years of clinical practice.
-You can offer feedback, answer questions, and serve as a role model for young OTs, guiding them to become OT leaders and create fulfilling niches for themselves.
+As a mentor, advise students during clinical rotations and help new OT practitioners in their first months and years of clinical practice.
+You can offer feedback, answer questions and serve as a role model for young OTs, helping them become OT leaders and build fulfilling alternative jobs for occupational therapists.

 22. Coach

-OTs have a lot of specialized knowledge about wellness and healthy movement that they can leverage in a coaching practice.
-As an OT and coach, you can help your clients set realistic and aspirational health goals and stay on track with meeting them.
+OTs have a wealth of specialized knowledge about wellness and healthy movement that they can leverage in a coaching practice.
+OT coaching is one of a handful of non-clinical occupational therapy jobs that involve helping clients set realistic and aspirational health goals and stay on track to meet them.

-To become a certified health coach, consider receiving one of these certifications:
+To become a certified health coach, consider earning one of these certifications:

-- National Society of Health Coaches Health Coach Certification
+- National Society of Health Coaches (NSHC) Certified Health Coach (CHC) Certification38

-- American Council on Exercise Health Coach Certification
+- American Council on Exercise (ACE®) Health Coach Certification39

 You can also coach fellow OTs.
-At the company OT Coach, OTs coach and mentor other OTs to help them achieve their personal and professional goals.
+At OTCoach, OTs coach and mentor other OTs to help them achieve their personal and professional goals.

-The resources below can help you find additional information and inspiration to aid you in cultivating your ideal career in OT.
+The following resources provide additional information and inspiration to aid you in cultivating your ideal path among alternative jobs for occupational therapists.

 - OT Potential: A helpful website that serves as a forum for evidence-based OT practice.
-It includes information about non-clinical OT paths and features a podcast, blog, and newsletter.
+It includes information about non-clinical occupational therapy jobs and features a podcast, blog and newsletter.22

-- Occupational Therapists in Private Practice on LinkedIn
+- Occupational Therapists in Private Practice on LinkedIn40

 - Facebook groups: